-David comes to the CrossFit community with over 10 years of coaching experience ranging from physical therapy clinics to competitive speed schools.
-Additionally, David holds a B.S. in Exercise Physiology from West Chester University of PA and is a Level 1 certified CrossFit Trainer, a Certified Starting Strength Coach and directs the continuing education at CrossFit South Brooklyn.
+David comes to the CrossFit community with over 12 years of coaching experience ranging from physical therapy clinics to competitive speed schools.
+Additionally, David holds a B.S. in Exercise Physiology from West Chester University of PA and has been a Level 1 certified CrossFit Trainer since 2007.
+He is also a certified Starting Strength coach and holds multiple CrossFit specialty course certifications.

 Jeremy's long and diverse athletic background gives him athorough understanding of training, both for a specific sport and for general strength and conditioning.
 Wrestling, track and field, crossfit and powerlifting are among the disciplines he has pursued competitively.
 He believes strength is the foundation of life and supports anyone committed to getting under the bar regularly.

 In the tradition of Mark Rippetoe, Jeremy's Strength Intensive program has become an important adjunct to CFSBK's CrossFit programming.
 Through it, he has trained a varied population including male and female novices, deconditioned and recovering athletes, pregnant women, and competitive lifters.
 In fact, several of his novices have gone on to compete as raw lifters with the USAPL.

 Jeremy placed 32nd in the 2008 Crossfit Games, competed in the 2009 Northeast Regional Qualifiers as an individual, and in 2010 as an affiliate team member.
 In addition, he has competed as a raw lifter with the USAPL.

 Jeremy is a certified Starting Strength coach and holds a CF Level 1 certification.
 He attended Robb's Wolf's Paleo Solution seminar, Kelly Starret's Mobility and Recovery Seminar and Chip Conrad's Brutal Recess